 You'll be managing a diverse group of people from a variety of departments.
 They each have different areas of expertise and different ways of getting work done.
 The people don't report to you, and you'll have little or no authority to direct their performance.
 However, you'll be held accountable for the team's output.
 To accomplish the team's goals, you'll be expected, among other things, to motivate, facilitate, encourage, communicate effectively, build trust, and resolve conflict.

 This doesn't sound like a lot of fun, does it?
 But when leading a team of your peers, these are typical challenges.

 Leadership is a complex subject.
-However, the one thing that traditional leaders can usually rely on, regardless of their style or situation, is legitimate power.
+However, the one thing that traditional leaders can usually rely on – regardless of their style or situation – is legitimate power.
 When things get tough, a traditional leader has the status and position to demand how work is done.

 But when you're in charge of a team of your peers, your level of authority is often nonexistent.
 You might have as little status as the person to whom the work has been given.
 Here are the key skills you'll need to succeed as the leader of a multifunctional peer group.

 Learn to lead discussions and proactively manage different personalities.
-You never know what past experiences – good and bad – team members have had with one another.
+You never know what past experiences – good and bad – that team members will have had with one another.

-Whatever the history, your role as leader starts with setting a positive foundation for the team's interactions:
+Whatever the history, your role as leader starts with setting a positive foundation for the team's interactions.
+So: